postmannen/steward/README.md

 ## Inspiration

 The idea for how to handle processes, messages and errors are based on Joe Armstrongs idea behind Erlang described in his Thesis <https://erlang.org/download/armstrong_thesis_2003.pdf>.
-This does mean it is done in exactly the same way, but more on how I understood those ideas and implemented them using the Go programming language with NATS as the message broker to get a fully decoupled message passing system to handle processes.
+This does not mean it is done in exactly the same way, but more on how I understood those ideas and implemented them using the Go programming language with NATS as the message broker to get a fully decoupled message passing system to handle processes.

 ## Why